Exam and section directions will appear in the testing application

 When you answer digital practice questions in the digital testing application, these same directions will appear along with a note when practice has a different number of questions than the actual exam.

-The following is the full text of the directions that will appear on the digital AP Seminar end-of-course exam.
+The following is the full text of the directions that will appear on the digital AP English Language and Composition Exam.

 Please note that you are responsible for pacing yourself.
 The clock will turn red when 5 minutes remain, but the proctor or app will not give you any other time updates.

-Do not spend too much time on either part, but remember that you cannot go back to Part A once you’ve moved on to Part B.
+Do not spend too much time on any one question, but remember that you cannot go back to a question once you’ve moved on to the next question.

 You may use scratch paper for notes and planning, but credit will only be given for responses entered in this application.